AdvancedServicesEngineeringTUWien2016/ResourceExchangePlatform/README.md

 Sensors:
 * Don't really require configuration other than the backend address which can be passed in using the JVM system property 'baseUrl'
 * The system property 'participant' can be used to simulate offers and demands as another market participant

+## Startup
+Start the backend first, then the frontend.
+Starting sensor instances is optional.
+The frontend can be reached at your configured server address(localhost:80 on linux system or [virtualbox host address]:80 on windows systems).